DavidJKTofan/serverless-woo-api/README.md

 For more advanced use cases: [Build an API for your front end using Cloudflare Workers](https://developers.cloudflare.com/pages/tutorials/build-an-api-with-workers)

+## WOO API

+The entire API data content can be accessed like this: `https://serverless-woo-api.cf-testing.workers.dev/api/resources/`

+Add a number at the end of the URL to return the specific ID: `https://serverless-woo-api.cf-testing.workers.dev/api/resources/1`

+* * * *
 * * * *

 # ʕ •́؈•̀) `worker-typescript-template`